 1. ABB control and safety systems value partner

-Eldor is an ABB Value Partner and delivers cost efficient control and safety system support and modifications.
-One of our specialities is life-time extension of obsolete systems with extensive in-depth expertise in Advant / Master and 800xA.
+Eldor is an ABB Authorized Value Provider and delivers cost-efficient control and safety system support, and modifications.
+One of our specialities is life-time extension of obsolete systems with extensive in-depth expertise in Advant / Master and 800xA systems.

 Our proven, in-use, efficient and lean delivery model is tailored for small to medium projects, and we deliver cost-efficient and safe modifications for control and safety systems.

 Typical examples are upgrade of controllers, modifications to logic.
 For minor to small modifications we cover engineering, system changes and documentation (LCI).
 This is often done for operations directly.
 We also cover system support contracts with telephone support, spare parts, emergency response, onshore and offshore support, and reference (test) system hosting.

 For EPCI contractors we offer a cost-efficient alternative to going to the system suppliers, and we can demonstrate cost savings.

 For larger projects, or if the customer wants to run parts of the project themselves, we offer our expert expertise as consultants to follow up deliveries from OEMs.
 An example is the job we did for ConocoPhillips on JOMP.

 We support any delivery model and have got our own in-house 800xA test systems.